ibexa/documentation-user/docs/taxonomy.md

 ### Assign tag to content from taxonomy tree

-When edit or create a Content Type, in the section **Select tags**, you can add tag by typing or click **Select from tree**.
+When you edit or create a Content Type, in the section **Select tags**, you can add a tag by typing or clicking **Select from tree**.
 You can add many tags.

 See [Add taxonomy entries](creating_content_basic.md#add-taxonomy-entries).

 ### Add tag translation

-If you have more than one language translations of your site, you can translate also tags used in the site into the target language.
+If you have more than one language version of your site, you can also translate tags used in the site into the target language.

-1. Go to **Tags** section.
+1. Go to the **Tags** section.
-1. Click the respective tag and go to the **Translations** tab.
+1. Click a tag and go to the **Translations** tab.
 1. Click **+Add new** and from the available languages, set the source and target language.
 1. To finish, click **Create**.